 true, then the database creates initial plan baselines regardless of whether

-The first check for eligibility is repetition.
-If a statement is only executed once, then the database does not consider it eligible for a SQL plan baseline.
-If a statement is executed twice or more, however, then it is by definition repeatable, and so the database considers it eligible for further checking.
+The first check for eligibility is repeated execution.
+If a statement is executed less than twice, then the database does not consider it eligible for a SQL plan baseline.
+If a statement is executed at least twice, then it is by definition repeatable, and so the database considers it eligible for further checking.

 For repeatable statements, the